A guide to Skyline Photography

 Composition is the art of arranging elements within your frame to create a visually appealing and impactful image.
 It's how you guide the viewer's eye, create balance, and convey emotion or a narrative.

-Basic Guideline: Imagine your frame divided into a 3x3 grid.
+Imagine your frame divided into a 3x3 grid.
+This is known as the Rule of Thirds.
 Placing key elements (like the horizon, a dominant building, or a focal point) along the grid lines or at their intersections often creates a more balanced and dynamic image than simply centering everything.
-Notice in photo #A how the bridge is placed on the lower grid line and how the main group of buildings are placed between the two horizontal grid lines?
+Notice in photo #A how the bridge is placed on the lower grid line and how the main group of buildings are placed centered between the two horizontal grid lines?

-Guiding the Eye: Look for natural or artificial lines (roads, bridges, rivers, building edges, light trails from cars) that draw the viewer's eye from the foreground, through the mid-ground, and towards your main subject (the skyline).
-These add depth and visual flow.
+Look for natural or artificial lines (roads, bridges, rivers, building edges, light trails from cars) that draw the viewer's eye from the foreground, through the midground, and towards your main subject (the skyline).
+These are known as Leading Lines which add depth and visual flow.
 In photo #B the left and right river banks and rows of buildings are both sources of leading lines drawing the viewer toward the center of the photo.

-Creating Depth: Incorporating interesting elements in all three planes helps create a sense of depth and dimension, preventing the image from looking flat.
+Incorporating interesting elements in all three planes (foreground, midground and background) helps create a sense of depth and dimension, preventing the image from looking flat.
 The skyline itself is often the background or midground, so a strong foreground is key.
-The boat in the foreground of photo #D creates a new depth in the scene.
+The boat in the foreground, the bridge in the middle ground and the skyline in the background of photo #D create a new depth in the scene.

 Repetition: Look for repeating patterns in architecture, windows, or streetlights that can add visual rhythm and interest.